clux/facemaulers/east/bonecity.md

 take inspiration of orcus's ship.
 Nice blue river runs through.
 Fewer people at day.
 Rusalka there though.

-1. is hte Piazza with the jester.
+1. is an inner castle wall containing an inner court (main court outside)
 2. Is celerom's experiment chamber.
 BONE FORTRESS. (it's a little much, isn't it, but a consistent aesthetic is so rare these days...)
-4. is the BONE DOME.
+LEFT OF THE CASTLE IS THE BONE DOME

 ## Chief Herald
 Herald of Undeath CC218 CR11.